miquelindia90/DoubleAttentionSpeakerVerification/README.md

 ### Speaker Embedding Extraction

 Given a trained model, this one can be used to extract a speaker embedding from a variable-length audio.
 We have added a script example to show how to use the models to extract speaker embeddings.
 This can be then used to extract similiary scores between audios computing the cosine distance between their embeddings.
-You can use the following command:
+Run the following command:

 ```bash
 python scripts/getEmbeddingExample.py --audioPath <path_to_audio.wav> --modelConfig <path_to_config_file.pkl> --modelCheckpoint <path_to_checkpoint_file.chkpt>